washingtona4/email-privacy-tool/README.md

 ### Step 2: Download Ubuntu
 Go to https://ubuntu.com/download/desktop and download Ubuntu.
 Select the **ARM 64-bit** version if you are on Apple Silicon.
 The file is around 4GB so start this download early.

+> Do not double-click the ISO file on your Mac — it will fail to open.
+Just leave it in your Downloads folder and point VirtualBox to it in the next step.

 ### Step 3: Create the VM
 - Open VirtualBox and click **New**
 - Name it `email-privacy-vm`
-- Select the Ubuntu ISO you downloaded as the boot disk
+- Click the ISO Image dropdown and select the Ubuntu ISO from your Downloads folder
 - VirtualBox will auto-detect Ubuntu and enable unattended installation
-- Set username and password when prompted — remember the password, you will need it
+- Set username to `vboxuser` and set a password — share this password with the team
 - Assign at least **8GB RAM** and **4 CPU cores** (Firefox becomes unusably slow with less)
 - Set disk size to **25GB**
 - Click Finish and let Ubuntu install automatically — this takes 10-20 minutes